ETHIOPIA | KENYA | TANZANIA

 - Supported seven M.S.-seeking graduate students, three of them female.
 All of them have graduated with thesis projects on Parthenium.

-- Trained five Ethiopians in South Africa in rearing and testing of biological control agents and quarantine procedures
+- Trained five Ethiopian researchers in South Africa in rearing and testing of biological control agents and quarantine procedures.

 Current Project Objectives

 - Scale-up the rearing and release of the two approved biocontrol agents, the leaf-feeding beetle Zygogramma bicolorata and the stem-boring weevil Listronotus setosipennis, in Parthenium-infested areas of Ethiopia.

 - Evaluate the establishment and impact of these related agents on Parthenium, crops, and biodiversity.

 - Evaluate new Parthenium biocontrol agents for their safety to non-target plant species under quarantine and, if specific to the weed, seek a permit for their release.

 - Scale-up the release and monitoring of Zygogramma in Tanzania, obtain necessary permits for the field release of Zygogramma in Kenya and Uganda, and release Listronotus and other natural enemies (evaluated in Ethiopia) in Kenya, Tanzania, and Uganda.

 - Provide 12 students from East African universities with the opportunity to pursue M.S. degrees while working on Parthenium for their research.